How gas prices have changed in St. Louis in the last week

-Oil prices fell this week as the United States and international partners took steps to meet global oil demand.
+The national average price for a gallon of regular gasoline this week is down seven cents.
+The drop follows President Biden’s March 31 announcement that the country’s strategic petroleum reserve would release 1 million barrels of oil a day for six months.

 Stacker compiled statistics on gas prices in St. Louis (MO only) metro area using data from AAA.
-Gas prices are current as of March 31.
+Gas prices are current as of April 7.
 State gas tax data is from World Population Review.
-Three states—Connecticut, Georgia, and Maryland—temporarily suspended gas taxes to defray costs for consumers while prices are up.
+Three states—Connecticut, Georgia, and Maryland—have temporarily suspended gas taxes to defray costs for consumers while prices are up.

-The Biden administration announced March 31 that it will order the release of an unprecedented 1 million barrels of oil each day for six months from the country’s strategic petroleum supply to lower gas prices.
+The International Energy Agency, comprised of 31 member countries from around the world including the United States, confirmed on April 7 that it will release 120 million barrels from its emergency oil reserves.
+Half of that will come from American stockpiles.
+Following the announcement, Brent crude futures—the global benchmark for crude oil—dropped by more than 5%.

-In an effort to incentivize domestic oil companies to increase production, the White House called on Congress to approve “use-it-or-lose-it” fees.
-Companies on leased wells or public land that haven’t been used for production in years will be forced to pay fees under the proposed policy.
+Amid the continued Russia-Ukraine war, the IEA estimates that Russia could face oil export cuts of roughly 3 million barrels per day starting in April due to sanctions and buyer aversion.
+The European Union has been reluctant to impose sanctions on Russia’s energy sector to date because of its dependency on the country’s oil and natural gas.
+Europe in 2021 imported roughly 45% of its natural gas and 34% of its crude oil from Russia.

 St. Louis by the numbers